Snap that Stigma

 SubscribeGet the latest on CREATE news, information and events

-CREATE want to #SnapthatStigma and change the pre-conceived views that people may have about young people with a care experience.
-We want to share stories of children and young people in care who are doing great things to help change these views.
+CREATE want to #SnapthatStigma and change the pre-conceived views that people may have about children and young people with a care experience.
+At CREATE, we are passionate about the strength and unique talents of children and young people around Australia and believe in supporting all young people to reach their full potential.
 It all starts with believing that children and young people are more than just their care experience.

 Stigma Position Paper